Racial Grievance Policy

 - If a racial grievance is reported anonymously, Seattle Works representatives will determine the best course of action to address the grievance with the information provided.

 - The Seattle Works representative will record the grievance and any action taken on the racial grievance reporting form, if the incident has not already been reported on the form.

-- If the incident is already reported on the form, the Seattle Works representative will send the Director of Operations (or the Chair of the Diversity, Equity, and Inclusion Committee, if the grievance involves the Director of Operations) the Seattle Works response and the result of the action.
-The DOO will record the response on the racial grievance reporting form response page.
+- If the incident is already reported on the form, the Seattle Works representative will send the Equity Director the Seattle Works response and the result of the action.
+The ED will record the response on the racial grievance reporting form response page.

 Seattle Works Representatives